blacktop/ipsw/www/docs/guides/dyld.md

 This command isn't 💯 done yet and is missing some features:
 - [ ] Repairing the ObjC runtime data
 - [ ] Patching the stubs
-- [ ] 🤔 Create an [issue](https://github.com/blacktop/ipsw/issues) if you find something else missing
+- [ ] 🤔 Create an [issue](https://github.com/blacktop/ipsw/issues) if you would like something else added

+The goal with this command is to 1) create "near" perfect dylibs that can be used as stand alone frameworks and 2) create dylibs for reverse engineering *(packed with symbols etc)* for use in tools like Ghidra.
 :::

 ### **dyld macho**